Stochastically-constrained Koiter shell models: Abstract

 \section{Abstract}

-We derive a stochastically-constrained Koiter shell model in line with the SALT (Stochastic Advection by Lie Transport) approach introduced by Holm [Proc.
+We derive stochastically-constrained Koiter shell models in line with the SALT (Stochastic Advection by Lie Transport) approach introduced by Holm [Proc.
 A. 471 (2015)].
-First, we deduce the stochastic partial differential equations for the generalised nonlinearly- and linearly-elastic Koiter shell models with their abstract functional derivatives for their corresponding membrane and flexural energies.
-We then present a prototype for the stochastically-constrained (simplified) linearised Koiter shell models that encodes all necessary information on stiffness due to shell curvature, bending stress, membrane stress, interior and surface forces, and more generally, stochastic buckling.
+First, we deduce the stochastic partial differential equations for the generalised nonlinear elastic and linear elastic Koiter shell models with abstract functional derivatives of their corresponding membrane and flexural energies.
+We then present a prototype for a stochastically-constrained (simplified) linearised Koiter shell model that captures stiffness effects arising from shell curvature, bending and membrane stresses, interior and surface forces, and, more generally, stochastic buckling.
+Finally, we show that if a weak pathwise solution of this prototype is parametrised by a suitably chosen family of noise coefficients, we obtain in the parameter limit, the deterministic viscoelastic shell model with viscous damping.

 \keywords{Koiter shell, transport noise, Stochastic Advection by Lie Transport, Stochastic variational principle}